fishjam-dev/membrane_rtc_engine/integration_test/test_videoroom/README.md

 * joining without any media sources
 * leaving the room
 * displaying statistics of all remote media streams
+* joining with simulcast
+* displaying statistics of inbound video stream (this assumes max two peers are in room)
+* displaying statistics of outbound video streams
+* turning on/off low encoding of simulcast track
+* turning on/off medium encoding of simulcast track
+* turning on/off high encoding of simulcast track
+* change encoding of received track to low encoding (assuming that it is simulcast track)
+* change encoding of received track to medium encoding (assuming that it is simulcast track)
+* change encoding of received track to high encoding (assuming that it is simulcast track)
+* updating your metadata
+* updating your video track metadata
+* displaying metadata of second peer
+* displaying metadata of received video track

 Tests are performed using a [playwright](https://github.com/geometerio/playwright-elixir) library which allows to control browser actions using a selected web driver.